lamhq/tech-notes/pages/devops/aws/migration/aws-caf.md

 The Security Perspective ensures that the organization meets security objectives for visibility, auditability, control, and agility.

-Use the AWS CAF to structure the selection and implementation of security controls that meet the organization’s needs.
+Use the AWS CAF to structure the selection and implementation of security controls that meet the organization's needs.

 - Common roles in the Security Perspective include:
 - Chief Information Security Officer (CISO)